codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 I came across Codurance when browsing an issue of the [London Ruby User Group](http://lrug.org) newsletter.
 The moment I read Codurance's recruitment advert, I knew I wanted to work there.
 This wasn’t your typical software company.
 This was a group of people that really cared about how they crafted code.
 These were craftsman.
 I knew if I got to join the team I would be learning from the some great and well-respected software developers.

 The technical test was a lot of fun.
 My code was far from perfect, but I learnt an awful lot in the process.
-Somehow, I must of managed to demonstrate an understanding of the fundamentals and was called in for a pairing session with Codurance co-founder Sandro Mancuso.
+Somehow, I must have managed to demonstrate an understanding of the fundamentals and was called in for a pairing session with Codurance co-founder Sandro Mancuso.

 To say I was nervous, was an understatement.
 I had read up a fair amount about Sandro.
 His professional mugshot &mdash; a classic conference speaking pose, complete with head microphone &mdash; was enough to get me into a whirlwind of self doubt.
 Will I make the grade?
 Is he going to shoot me down?
 Do I fit the profile ?
 Will my ‘software boot camp’ experience be enough?.